socomsystems/documentation/admin_manual/issues/code_signing.rst

 A code integrity error message ("There were problems with the code integrity check.
-More information…") appears in a yellow banner at the top of your Nextcloud Web interface:
+More information…") appears in a yellow banner at the top of your cyfrSpaces Web interface:

 .. image:: images/code-integrity-notification.png
    :alt: Code integrity warning banner.

 .. note:: The yellow banner is only shown for admin users.

-Clicking on this link will take you to your Nextcloud admin page, which provides the following options:
+Clicking on this link will take you to your cyfrSpaces admin page, which provides the following options:

 1. Link to this documentation entry.